Hobart, Launceston, Shanghai Ocean University

 This interdisciplinary unit is available as an elective and is suitable for students with backgrounds including (but not limited to) Science, Engineering, English, Government, History, Law, Management, Psychology and/or Sociology.
-Please check with the Unit Coordinator about your prerequisites.

 Society needs professional environmental managers who have the knowledge and skills to effectively tackle problems of sustainable resource use and biodiversity conservation.
 Environmental managers also play an important role in helping communities identify and move towards sustainable and just futures.
 Environmental management is about how we (institutions and individuals) try to protect and enhance environmental values.
 So we start by examining the variety and meanings of such values.
 We then explore the various means - the menu of options - for delivering environmental outcomes.
 These options include instruments such as legislation and market-based approaches; and methods such as community engagement.
 We also critically examine the effectiveness of such measures, and consider how we might achieve better management outcomes.
 These topics are exemplified through case studies in natural resource management, wetlands, coastal management, biodiversity conservation, climate change and waste management.